-When mailing out letters or receiving letters, you will not be placing you name on the envelope.
+When mailing out letters or receiving letters, you will not be placing your name on the envelope.
 Instead, you will be using your Camp number.
 The reason for this is to protect your confidentiality.
 Be sure you give this important information to anyone who will be writing letters to you.

-The mailing address is: Your Camp Number c/o CSYC/APGF P.O.
+The mailing address is: Your Camp Number The telephone number is: CSYC/APGF (775)265-5350 c/o CSYC/APGF P.O.
 Box 218 Minden, NV 89423